RustCrypto/utils/const-oid/README.md

 Union (ITU) and ISO/IEC standard for naming any object, concept, or "thing" with a globally unambiguous persistent name.

-The ITU's [X.660] standard provides an OID specification.
+The ITU's [X.660] standard provides the OID specification.
+Every OID is part of a hierarchical namespace which begins with a *root OID*, which is either the ITU's root OID (0), the ISO's root OID (1), or the joint ISO/ITU root OID (2).

 The following is an example of an OID, in this case identifying the `rsaEncryption` algorithm: